 - We have the Tower suite once again at the Comfort Suites in Geneva (across the street from the ballpark).
 This will be for post game gathering, etc. If you plan on crashing over, please see Al-weed for payment to help offset the cost.

-See y’all@the draft-best of luck!
+See y’[email protected] draft-best of luck!
 We’ll see you in December on the PGBL Network!